sismo-core/sismo-connect-packages/packages/zk-connect-client/README.md

   </p>
 </div>

-ZK Connect is a privacy-preserving single sign-on method for applications.
+zkConnect is a privacy-preserving single sign-on method for applications.
 Once integrated, applications can request private, granular data from users, while users can authenticate and selectively reveal their data thanks to zero-knowledge proofs (ZKPs).

-The ZK Connect Client is a frontend package to easily request ZKPs from users of Sismo in a privacy-preserving manner.
+The zkConnect Client is a frontend package to easily request ZKPs from users of Sismo in a privacy-preserving manner.

 You can see the GitHub repository [here](https://github.com/sismo-core/zk-connect-packages) and the backend package [here](https://github.com/sismo-core/zk-connect-packages/tree/main/packages/zk-connect-server).

-In order to use ZK Connect, you will need to have an `appId` registered in the Sismo Factory.
+In order to use zkConnect, you will need to have an `appId` registered in the Sismo Factory.
 You can register your appId [here](https://factory.sismo.io/apps-explorer).

-You can see this guide for a full example of how to integrate ZK Connect in your application: [ZK Connect Guide](https://docs.sismo.io/docs/zk-connect-guide).
+You can see this guide for a full example of how to integrate zkConnect in your application: [zkConnect Guide](https://zk-connect-guide.sismo.io/).

 ## Installation

-Install ZK Connect client package with npm:
+Install zkConnect client package with npm:
 ```
 # with npm
 npm install @sismo-core/zk-connect-client